Written by: Jaii Fredregill

-To write this guide, we teamed up with Two Fish Divers who have shops in all of Lombok’s top scuba diving locations.
-If you are traveling to Lombok to dive, you might consider dividing your time between multiple places.
-Two Fish Divers are excellent hosts and, if you like, they will assist you with planning your holiday, including diving, transportation and lodging.
+To write this guide, we teamed up with Two Fish Divers, because they have shops in all of Lombok’s top scuba diving locations.
+If you are traveling to Lombok to dive and want to divide your time between multiple places, Two Fish Divers can assist you with planning your holiday, including diving, transportation and lodging.

 Bargibant's Pygmy Sea Horse clinging to a sea fan at Super Fan Ridge dive site.

 If you are looking for somewhere with lower tourist traffic where you can just chill out and dive, South Lombok is a location to seriously consider.
 The ferry between Padang Bai, Bali and Lembar, Lombok runs 24-hours a day, costs just IDR 45k / USD 3.25, and makes South Lombok easy to reach.
-Sekotong remains relatively unspoiled as there is not an overwhelming amount of tourism here – yet.
+There is not a lot of tourism in Sekotong yet, so for now it is relatively unspoiled.
 We were here just before the high season, which allowed our boat the opportunity to have every dive site to ourselves.

 We headed out from the Two Fish Divers Sekotong Shop each morning by 8:00 a.m. with our guides Ipan and Eddie, who are both local and dive these sites regularly.
 Their ability to spot leaf scorpionfish and the tiniest nudibranch or pigmy seahorse was mind blowing.
 Life around these reefs is not limited to what lives in the muck.
 Giant trevally and reef sharks are spotted regularly, the spiny starfish population is booming and very active, and with such an abundance of soft coral, it is not uncommon to see a turtle or two stopping off for a meal.